Allison-Lara18/LMT-calibration/Documentation/theory/calibration_explanation.md

 Binary-classifier outputs are often interpreted as probabilities.
 In sensitive domains (credit-risk, healthcare, insurance) we need those probabilities to be calibrated, i.e., the predicted 0-to-1 score should match the observed event frequency.
 Classic evaluation metrics (accuracy, AUC, F1) ignore that requirement because a model can rank well and still output over or under confident scores.

+> **Disclaimer**
+The following notes are regarding just the binary case in classification.
 ---

 ### 1  What is calibration?